OleVik/grav-plugin-bibliography/README.md

 1. Download the zip version of [this repository](https://github.com/OleVik/grav-plugin-bibliography/archive/master.zip) and unzip it under `/your/site/grav/user/plugins`.
 2. Rename the folder to `bibliography`.

-You should now have all the plugin files under:
+You should now have all the plugin files under

     /your/site/grav/user/plugins/bibliography